canonical/open-documentation-academy/website/our-vision.md

 __Documentation accessible to all.
 Contribution possible for everyone.
 Leadership within reach.__

 At CODA—the Canonical Open Documentation Academy—we envision a future where *quality documentation forms the foundation and lifeblood of open-source ecosystems*.
 We see a world where *clear, accessible, and thoughtful content demystifies technology*.
 This environment welcomes both newcomers and experienced contributors from every corner of the globe.
-Together, we commit to collaborate and innovate to ensure open-source thrives for generations to come.
+Together, we commit to build a collaborative and innovative community where open source thrives for generations to come.

 ---